canmet-energy/btap/README.md

 Subsequent versions of the NECB standard are simply sub-classes of the NECB 2011 ruleset.
 This allows us to create new rulesets for other vintages based on the NECB very quickly as we simply code what has changed in the data and the logic, and reuse the code from the previous vintages.
 The same design we developed with NREL is used for the A90.1 rulesets.

-### Regional Information
+### Regional Datasources
 BTAP uses the climate file used in the simulation to determine the Heating Degree-Day (HDD) to set the correct envelope charecteristics for the climate, the utilty rates, and the costing information.
-The available weather locations are contained [here]()

-#### Regional Fuel Use by System Type.
+#### Fuel Use by System Type
 The standards used the climate file to decide what fuel types to assign to the building.
 Currenlty the resolution is at the provincial level.
 You can see the fuel types that are used by system and plant equipment defined in this JSON file [here](https://github.com/NREL/openstudio-standards/blob/nrcan/lib/openstudio-standards/standards/necb/necb_2011/data/regional_fuel_use.json)

 This is rather coarse, but this can be improved easily as more data becomes available at the city level.